TIMELINE: Police shooting deaths that shocked the nation

 Oct.
 20, 2014 - Laquan McDonald (Chicago)

-Laquan McDonald, 17, was shot 16 times by former officer Jason Van Dyke.
+Laquan McDonald, 17, was shot 16 times by former officer Jason Van Dyke in 2014.

 Van Dyke claimed he shot knife-brandishing McDonald "in defense of his life," but dashboard camera footage of the shooting showed that McDonald appeared to be walking away from Van Dyke as Van Dyke opened fire.